ArtanBajqinca/morgon-aftons-adhkar-react/README.md

     npx expo start
    ```

-3. Run it with android emulator
+3. Run it with android emulator or device

    npx expo run:android --device
-   Might need to create local.properties and add you sdk.dir
+   Might need to create local.properties and add you sdk.dir=(path here)

 In the output, you'll find options to open the app in a